-Cloud computing of all kinds saves time and money and is usually offered to businesses at a monthly fee.
+Cloud computing saves time and money and is usually offered to businesses at a monthly fee.
 This makes it easy to expand or contract your network as needed as your business changes over time.
-Cloud computing can make it easy for collaboration as well as making it easier than ever to secure your data.
+Cloud computing can make it easy to collaborate and make it easier than ever to secure your data.

 Benefits of Adopting the Cloud For Your Small Business

-This can be one of the biggest benefits of cloud functions, even for small businesses.
-There is nothing worse than having a major issue that leads to a loss of data and not having a plan in place to recover your data.
+This can be one of the enormous benefits of cloud functions, even for small businesses.
+There is nothing worse than having a significant issue that leads to data loss and not having a plan to recover your data.
 Ransomware, natural disasters, and other computer issues can lead to this kind of data loss, and companies that have no backup plan for data storage can find themselves in a world of hurt.

-Cloud services will allow you to store your data externally from your work network and also to save it at any frequency that you choose.
-This means that you can often be back up and running after a major event in less than 2 days.
-This can be a big benefit to any size business and it is much more affordable to have these fail-over plans in place when you are paying for a cloud service.
+Cloud services will allow you to store your data externally from your work network and save it at any frequency you choose.
+This means that you can often be back up and running after a significant event in less than two days.
+This can be a significant benefit to any size business, and it is much more affordable to have these fail-over plans in place when you are paying for a cloud service.

 3. Improved Support

 If you have a small business, you might not have the funds to maintain your own IT department.
-Many small businesses struggle with IT support because it can be quite costly to get quality IT people on your team and then keeping them busy with tasks when things are slow can add to the trouble.
+Many small businesses struggle with IT support because it can be pretty costly to get quality IT people on your team, and then keeping them busy with tasks when things are slow can add to the trouble.

-Cloud services take care of the IT support for you and you usually get access to IT support as part of your monthly membership plan.
-You can often elect to have increased and expanded IT support with your cloud membership as well.
-This can make it possible to get access to better IT support as well as being free of the need to have an in-house IT team for these needs.
+Cloud services take care of the IT support, and you usually get access to IT support as part of your monthly membership plan.
+You can often elect to have increased and expanded IT support with your cloud membership.
+This can make it possible to get access to better IT support and be free of the need to have an in-house IT team for these needs.

 4. Increased Collaboration